Check out these easy hikes in Banff that are family-friendly, as we know many are not up for death-defying mountain summits in the Canadian Rockies.

 Athabasca Toe Glacier

-While Banff’s lakes will take your breath away, the Icefield will inspire awe.
-The Athabasca Glacier sits right along the parkway and beckons for exploration.
+While Banff’s lakes will take your breath away, the Columbia Icefield is humbling.
+The Athabasca Glacier sits right along the parkway at the Banff/Jasper border and beckons for exploration.
 While not everyone is a mountaineer, the glacier presents an opportunity for everyone to experience one.

 You can still hike to the glacier’s toe if you don’t feel like shelling over a hundred dollars to hop aboard an “Ice Explorer” vehicle.
 It’s a short hike to the toe of the glacier from a car park across the street from the Discovery Center.